Whatsapp Icon

 In less than two months, he had gone through so much.
 During and after chemo, he had limited food intake and relied on saline and glucose.
 Soon, the doctors gave up and told me to take him home.
 I was worried if I would be able to find his vein for the saline each day.
 When I discussed the idea of using his central chest vein for the insertion, they suggested an alternative, and I got him home.

-We could use the GI tract via Endoscopy so that the blood could absorb painkillers and relieve him.
+We could use the GI tract via endoscopy so that the blood could absorb painkillers and relieve him.
 But the doctors told me he has no more than a month or two to live.
-I discussed Radiotherapy with the doctors, who said it would be possible only if my father's body could tolerate it.
-Instead of leaving him in the hospital for primary maintenance, we got him home and gave him painkillers and local anaesthesia.
+I discussed radiotherapy with the doctors, who said it would be possible only if my father's body could tolerate it.
+Instead of leaving him in the hospital for primary maintenance, we got him home and gave him painkillers and local anesthesia.
 He passed away within two months.

 Till his last breath: